Syrian Civil War Fast Facts

 January 28, 2012 - The Arab League suspends its mission in Syria as violence there continues.

-February 2, 2012 - A UN Security Council meeting ends with no agreement on a draft resolution intended to pressure Syria to end its months-long crackdown on anti-government demonstrators.
+February 2, 2012 - A UN Security Council meeting ends with no agreement on a draft resolution intended to pressure Syria to end its crackdown on anti-government demonstrators.

-February 4, 2012 - A UN Security Council resolution condemning action against Syria is not adopted after Russia and China vote against it.
+February 4, 2012 - A UN Security Council resolution condemning Syria is not adopted after Russia and China vote against it.

 February 6, 2012 - The United States closes its embassy in Damascus and recalls its diplomats.